iden3/circom/mkdocs/docs/circom-language/circom-insight/unknowns.md

 template A(){
    signal input in;
    var array[in];
-}
+   // Error: The length of every array must known during the constraint generation phase }

 component main = A();
 ```

 In the code above, an array is definied with an unknown size of value `in` (as signals are always considered unknown).

-Compiling the code above would result in the error: _"The length of every array must known during the constraint generation phase"_.

 ## Control Flow